 Intelligent Transport Systems

-If we look at the “vision 2020” for truck parking areas, digitization will play a crucial role for our business.
-At EU-level the Commission Delegated Regulation (EU) No 885/2013 of 15 May 2013 with regard to the provision of information services for safe and secure parking places for trucks and commercial vehicles is a decisive step forward and provides the the opportunity to create a flourishing European network of truck parkings, enabled by interoperable, high-quality information and reservation services.
+If we look at the “2020 vision” for truck parking areas, digitalization will play a crucial role in our business.
+At the EU-level the Commission Delegated Regulation No 885/2013 of May 15, 2013, with regard to the provision of information services for safe and secure parking places for truck and commercial vehicles, is a decisive step forward and provides the opportunity to create a flourishing network of truck parking areas, enabled by interoperable, high-quality information and reservation services

 The essence of the Delegated Act is as follows: